Photo: Cathrine Dokken

 Hard

-The trails you will follow are well-marked with branch sticks placed every 20 meters.
+The trails you will follow are well-marked with branch sticks (so called “kvister”) placed every 20 meters.
 These tracks are not groomed like cross-country trails.
-Sometimes, you may find that snowmobiles and other skiers have used the track, but in cases of snowfall and wind, the tracks may disappear.
-Using backcountry skis, which are wider than cross-country skis, is essential for a good skiing experience.
-We recommend backcountry skis that are at least 55 mm wide.
+Sometimes, you may find firm tracks when skiers have used the tracks, but in cases of snowfall and wind, the tracks may disappear.
+Using backcountry skis, which are wider than cross-country skis, is essential for a good skiing experience under these conditions.

 Equipmentlist